-The Prussian Cultural Properties Foundation and Artstor Inc. announced today that they had reached an agreement to collaborate on the distribution through Artstor of approximately 7,000 high quality digital images of sculptures from the Berlin State Museums.
+The Arthur and Elizabeth Schlesinger Library on the History of Women in America (Radcliffe Institute for Advanced Study, Harvard University) and Artstor Inc. announced today that they had reached an agreement to collaborate on the distribution through Artstor of approximately 36,000 high quality digital images from the Schlesinger Library’s renowned photographic archives.

 The Schlesinger Library at the Radcliffe Institute for Advanced Study is the leading national repository for women’s history.
 The Library’s collections document the full spectrum of activities and experiences of women in the 19th and 20th centuries.
 Particular strengths include women’s rights and suffrage, social reform, the labor movement, work and professions, family history, health and sexuality, culinary history, and gender issues.
 In the Library’s collections, there are more than 70,000 images in all varieties of photographic formats.
 These images represent the work of both professional and amateur artistic and documentary photographers and include portraits of individuals and family groups, men, children, landscapes, houses and interiors, travel pictures, women at work, and political and social activities.
 Although they provide a unique kind of documentation of women’s history that complements and enriches other parts of the Library’s collections, these images were, until recently, all but inaccessible.